s-carter91/T1A3_Terminal_Application/README.md

+###Error Handling:

+Sigted the menuProactive error handling by using the menus.

-PEP8 :
+###PEP8 :

-With library imports, I have imported specific methods from the library where possible Also listed in the correct order as per the documentation (1: Standard library imports 2: Related third party imports 3: Local application/library specific imports)
+With library imports, I have imported specific methods from the library where possible
+Also listed in the correct order as per the documentation (1: Standard library imports 2: Related third party imports 3: Local application/library specific imports)